What Is Data Lake? - A Step By Step Guide

 Having access to more data provides organizations with deeper insights into their customers and operations, enabling them to make better decisions.
 Data lakes also enable organizations to quickly and accurately analyze large volumes of data from multiple sources, making it easier to identify patterns and correlations that would otherwise be difficult or impossible to uncover.

-Data lake allows for more flexible storage and easier data management while also providing greater security.
+Data lake architecture allows for more flexible storage and easier data management while also providing greater security.
 This allows organizations to quickly adapt to changing business needs and market trends.
 Additionally, data lakes enable organizations to quickly prototype new applications and services without complex infrastructure.

 8. Machine Learning & AI